futurelab-school/2025Summer/_pages/home.md

 ## Who is eligible to register for the summer course?
 - Those registered for the 2025 Molecular Foundary Annual Meeting.
 - Professionals, Postdocs,Graduate Student, Undergraduate Student.
-- Basic expereince in python.
+- Little to no experience in Python.

 {% include feature_row id = "feature_row3" %}

 <!-- ## "Readings from our Hosts"